 Hand in hand with The Sick wiping out large swathes of the world's population was an inexplicable act.
-Every child born at that time and since has been a hybrid: part human, part animal.
+Every child born at that time and since has been a hybrid: half human, half animal.

 Sweet Tooth is a show that charms you quickly based on the strength of its performances.
 Part road movie, part society breakdown apocalypse, part heroes journey, Sweet Tooth shines through Convery's warm and vulnerable performance.

 He exudes an infectious optimism of youth whilst puzzling through his sheltered upbringing, initially unaware of the extreme prejudice and hatred aimed at hybrids (as the surviving people generally blame them for the onset of The Sick).